-Ayal Pinkus was already filling sketchbooks in his high school days during the 80s.
+I was already filling sketchbooks in my high school days during the 80s.

-A decade later, he found himself doing model drawing classes in the evening during his years as a physics student.
+A decade later, I found himself doing model drawing classes in the evening during my years as a physics student.

-Then again a decade later, in 2008, he decided to devote a sabbatical to learning how to draw editorial cartoons.
-It turned out that editorial cartooning wasn't his medium, and that it would take a little bit more than six months to learn the craft, but he was finally and permanently bitten by the art bug.
+Then again a decade later, in 2008, I decided to devote a sabbatical to learning how to draw editorial cartoons.
+It turned out that learning how to cartoon would take a little bit more than six months, but I was finally and permanently bitten by the art bug.

-He studied at the Wackers art academy for three years and then decided to devote himself full-time to creating comics.
+I studied at the Wackers academy of fine art for three years and then decided to devote myself full-time to creating comics.

 That's basically it!
-You can read the comics he created on this website.
+You can read the cartoons and comics I created on this website.
 Please feel free to contact me through shortcomics at this website.